hpluska/APCompSciA/labs/RandomNumbersAndUserInput/README.md

 ### Challenge 1

-- [ ] Your task is to create dice roller simulator.
-Your simulator will prompt the user for two numbers.
+- [ ] Your task is to create a random number generator.
+Your simulator will prompt the user for two numbers (one of which is negative).
 The numbers will represent the range of each die.
 Once the input is received your program should generate two random numbers (int type) within the range specified, where the lowest number is inclusive but the highest number is not.
 Consider the example below,

 ```
-Type a number: 5
+Type a negative number: -5

-Type a another number that is greater than 5: 50
+Type a postive number that is greater than 5: 50

-You rolled a 25 and a 36
+You rolled a -4 and a 36

 ```